 - Best park – Brackenridge Park

-- Best activity for kids – San Antonio Zoo
+- Activity for kids – San Antonio Zoo

-- Best activity for adults – Visit the Missions
+- Activity for adults – Visit the Missions

-- Best all-around accommodation – Omni La Mansión del Rio
+- Place to stay – Omni La Mansión del Rio

 Things to Do on the San Antonio River Walk